Types of Adverbs in French

 Où étaient-ils?Where were they?

 Conjunctional adverbs (les adverbes de liaison) connect phrases together.
 They act as conjunctions in a sentence, hence their name.
-The most important conjunctional adverbs are:
+The most important conjunctional adverbs in French are:

 ainsiso, therefore, alorsso, since, then, certesadmittedly, of course, doncso, en effetindeed, ensuitethen, enfinfinally, néanmoinsnevertheless, par contreon the other hand, pourtantyet, puisthen